5 simple copywriting tips to use when writing your escort profile

 That’s a lot to juggle in a small space.

-Headline writing is difficult but if I can give you three tips for a quick headline fix, it would be these:
+Headline writing is difficult.
+But here are three tips for a quick headline fix.

 2. Explain how this difference benefits your audience.

-Number three might be difficult to fit into the headline, so no dramas if you don’t make it.
+Number three might be difficult to fit into the headline, so no dramas if it doesn’t work.
 But definitely aim for point 1 and 2.

 To give you an example, an effective headline could be: